aoloe/photoTweaker/README.md

 - How to correctly give the effects access to the Photo?
 - When to pass a pointer, a reference to a struct or a struct?
+  - p. ex.: passing photo to the effects.

 #Goal